surajtanwar/ClineCodeSamples/RecipeAppClaude4/TizenNUIApp/RECIPE_HOME_PAGE_IMPLEMENTATION.md

 - `TizenNUIApp.csproj` - Added home image resources to content includes

 ## Build Status
-✅ **Build Successful**: The application compiles successfully for both Tizen 7.0 and 10.0 frameworks.
+✅ **Build Successful**: All compilation issues have been resolved.
+The application compiles successfully for both Tizen 7.0 and 10.0 frameworks.

+### Resolved Issues
+- Fixed `ScrollableBase` API compatibility by using `ScrollView`
+- Corrected `PivotPoint.Center` and `ParentOrigin.Center` usage with proper positioning
+- Updated `FittingModeType.FillBounds` to `FittingModeType.ScaleToFill`
+- Fixed `FittingModeType.Fill` compatibility issue by using `ScaleToFill`
+- Removed `CornerRadius` Vector4 assignment that caused type conversion errors
+- Resolved `Dispose()` method signature issues
+- Commented out `BoxShadow` property that may not be available in all Tizen versions

 ## Testing
 The application can be tested on: